ae9o/tic-tac-toe/README.md

 ## Future modifications

 The current version is single-threaded.
-This fact becomes noticeable when playing on large fields.
+This fact becomes noticeable when playing on very large fields.
 It is planned to move AI to a separate thread and parallelize its calculations.

 ## References